How to get SUBSTRING in SQL Databases?

 The result-set:

-You can see the third column is displaying the second part of the phone number.
+You can see the third column displays the second part of the phone number.

 Similarly, you may get the third part only by changing the starting position and length argument as follows: